Oakland, California: 1960–1999

 On October 20, 1991, a massive firestorm swept down from the Berkeley/Oakland hills above the Caldecott Tunnel.
 Twenty-five people were killed, 150 people were injured, and nearly 4,000 homes destroyed.
 With the loss of life and an estimated economic loss of US$1.5 billion, this was the worst urban firestorm in American history, until 2017.

 During the mid-1990s, Oakland's economy began to recover as it transitioned to new types of jobs.
-In addition, the city participated in large development and urban renewal projects, concentrated especially in the downtown area, at the Port of Oakland, and at the Oakland International Airport.
+In addition, the city participated in large development and urban renewal projects, concentrated especially in the downtown area, at the Port of Oakland, and at the Oakland San Francisco Bay Airport.